 Graduate Health Sciences Fellowship

 Fellows graduate in one year with a Master of Science degree.
-The fellowship offers a reduced rate of graduate tuition.
-To complete the program in one year, fellows must complete eight required courses (32 credits) within one academic year.
+The fellowship offers a reduced rate of graduate tuition, ranging from 30 - 50 percent savings.
+To complete the program in one year, fellows must complete 32 credits within one academic year.

-Career Opportunities with Master of Science in Community Health Education
+Career Opportunities with the Master of Science in Community Health Education

 Graduates will be prepared for careers as health education specialists, community health education directors/managers/coordinators, health care administrators, and health counselors.
 Employment opportunities exist at hospitals, medical clinics, government agencies, schools/school districts, Employee Assistance Programs (EAPs), and non-profit organizations.